-1 Advancing 100% owned project Medium to long - term returns Umnex Minerals Limpopo (Pty) Ltd & Lesego Platinum Uitloop (Pty) Ltd Further geological studies to improve on the quality of the existing Class 1 nickel resource and target cobalt and platinum group metals mineralisation.
-2 Strategic Investments Near to medium- term returns The investment in Management Resource Solutions PLC The Group will make appropriate investments in listed or unlisted mining and mineral development and support services companies to optimise shareholder value.
+1 Advancing 74.82% owned project Medium to long - term returns Zeb Nickel Corp.
+Further geological studies to improve on the quality of the existing Class 1 nickel resource and target cobalt and platinum group metals mineralisation.
+Strategic Investments The Group will make appropriate Near to medium- term returns investments in listed or unlisted mining and mineral development and support services companies to optimise shareholder value.
 Where appropriate, the Group will act as an active investor and will strive to advance corporate actions that deliver value adding outcomes (for example, project development to increase company valuation or to achieve a listing).